primarilysoftware/primarilysoftware.github.io/_posts/2017-08-07-a-bugs-tale.md

 to the dotnet/corefx repo on GitHub](https://github.com/dotnet/corefx/pull/21320).

 To my suprise, within a couple of hours, one of the core contributors to the corefx repo had reviewed my pull request and replied!
 I was stunned.
-A few people got involved to review the case, suggested changes, and before you know it the PR was accepted.
+A few people got involved to review the case, suggested changes, and over the course of a few days, the PR was accepted.

 > To be fair, the MSDN support was very good as well.
 A support rep did reach out to me and stayed
 > in contact all the way through until the official fix was released.

 So, after all that, I had found the bug, discovered a workaround, and even helped with contributing a fix.
-There are a couple of things I can take away from this whole endeavor:
-1. Software is rarely a black box.
-I have long admired Scott Hanselmann.
-Many moons ago, he gave [a talk about ASP.NET MVC 2](https://channel9.msdn.com/Blogs/matthijs/ASPNET-MVC-2-Basics-Introduction-by-Scott-Hanselman).
-Ok, its 2017, why would I share a link about ASP.NET MVC 2?
-Well starting around the 11 minute mark of that talk, he shares some really brilliant insights about how digging a little deeper into a call stack can really broaden your understanding of a system.
-Parts that at first glance are "indistinguishable from magic", can actually be explained and reasoned about.
-I highly recommend watching that video, not for the MVC bits, but how he demonstrates how to walk through a stack trace to peek inside these libraries that we tend to view of as block boxes.
-This is something that really stuck with me as a young developer, and something that I have carried with me to this day.
-This particular bug is just another reminder of how powerful Scott's notion of taking one more step down the call stack is.
-Prior to working this bug, SSL/TLS was mostly magic to me.
-I was aware that there were a variety of different protocols, and trusted that some smart people kept these things secure.
-In my .NET apps, I just give an https URL to a WCF configuration, or `WebClient`, and magic happens.
-Having gone through this ordeal, I have a new appreciation for how all the pieces to a secure TCP connection come together.
-2. Open source software is awesome.
-I have long used many different open source projects, but this incident has given me a new found appreciation for the whole open source movement.
-I love that Microsoft and .NET are now on board, and cannot wait to see where this new path leads.
+It had been a long and difficult road, but along the way I had learned quite a bit, and can even now call my self a contributor to the .NET framework.
+Not too shabby.